Who can make an application to the Firearms Appeals Committee?

-The fee for an application to the Firearms Appeals Committee is currently $40.80.
-The fee for a review of a decision made by the Chief Commissioner of Victoria Police is fixed by regulations at three fee units.
+The fee for an application to the Firearms Appeals Committee is currently $41.80.
+The fee for a review of a decision made by the Chief Commissioner of Victoria Police is fixed by section 15 of the Firearms Regulations 2008 at 3 fee units.
 The value of a fee unit is indexed annually, so that it goes up in line with inflation.
 Any change to the value of a fee unit will occur on 1 July each year.

 What else do I need to provide?

 You may provide medical reports, character witnesses or statements, documents to verify your use of a firearm for business, proof of membership to shooting associations (and compliance with their rules) or other evidence to support your case.